vibaotram/baseDmux/README.md

 baseDmux configure ./test_baseDmux --mode slurm --barcodes_by_genome
 ```

-This will create a `./test_baseDmux/profile` (see an example [here](baseDmux/data/profile/slurm))) folder with the necessary
+This will create a `./test_baseDmux/profile` (see an example [here](baseDmux/data/profile/slurm))) folder with, in
- file templates to run basDmux with slurm and the [Snakemake profile](https://github.com/Snakemake-Profiles/slurm
- ) for configuring Snakemake to run on the SLURM Workload Manager.
+ addition to the already mentionned files, the necessary file templates to run basDmux with slurm and the [Snakemake profile](https://github.com/Snakemake-Profiles/slurm) for configuring Snakemake to run on the SLURM Workload Manager.

 For other HPC job managment system (sge, ...), and more information on Snakemake profile and other utilities refer to
  the [Snakemake documentation](https://snakemake.readthedocs.io) and [this gitHub repository](https://github.com
  /Snakemake-Profiles).

-Ultimately, the required files for passing HPC scheduler parameters throught the dedicated Snakemake mecanism of
- 'profiles' need to be stored in the folder whose path is passed to the baseDmux `profile_dir` parameter and will
+Ultimately, the required files for passing HPC scheduler parameters throught the dedicated Snakemake mecanism of 'profiles' need to be stored in the folder whose path is passed to the baseDmux `profile_dir` parameter and will
   most certainly **need to be adapted to suit your specific needs**.